arianagutierrez/Calculator/README.md

 # Calculator
-Calculator project developed for The Odin Project.
 live:

+Calculator created for The Odin Project.